Sign up to our mailing list

 Her own practise centres character journeys, with a focus on women in particular.
 She writes scripts for screen and theatre, as well as prose.
 Guruleen is currently working on her novel and on writing and making a short film with some friends.

-Her arts writing has featured in Aesthetica, where she worked as part of the editorial team, as well as Corridor8.
-Her writing has also featured in bath magg, Basket Magazine, Bedtime Stories for the End of the World, Magma, The North, Strix and The Poetry Review, amongst others.
+Her arts writing has featured in Aesthetica, where she worked as part of the editorial team, and regularly contributes to Corridor8.
+Her work has featured in bath magg, Basket Magazine, Bedtime Stories for the End of the World, Magma, The North, Strix and The Poetry Review, amongst others.
 She is particularly interested in mixedness, scrap ecology, and the tactile world.

-Chloe is an experienced live arts facilitator, and has previously partnered or run workshops for Creative Future, Manchester Poetry Library, New Writing North and The National Glass Centre.
+Chloe is an experienced live arts facilitator, and has previously partnered or run workshops for Creative Future, Young Poets Network, Manchester Poetry Library, New Writing North and The National Glass Centre.
 She works for Modern Poetry in Translation and sits on the board for The Writing Squad.

-She is part of the 24/25 Roundhouse Poetry Collective and is competing her MPhil in History of Art at the University of Cambridge.
+She was part of the 24/25 Roundhouse Poetry Collective and has an MPhil in History of Art from the University of Cambridge.

 Thank you to Manchester Poetry Library, the Northern Film Archive and Special Collections at Manchester Metropolitan University.